kimberlyher19/credit-risk-classification/README.md

 - Write a Credit Risk Analysis Report

+## __Credit Risk Analysis Report__

-## __Overview of the Analysis__
+### Overview of the Analysis
-Analyze and identify the most suitable machine learning model for a peer-to-peer lending service to assess borrowers' creditworthiness based on loan risk.
+Purpose: Analyze and identify the most suitable machine learning model for a peer-to-peer lending service to assess borrowers' creditworthiness based on loan risk.

-Provide basic information about the variables you were trying to predict (e.g., value_counts).
-Describe the stages of the machine learning process you went through as part of this analysis.
-Briefly touch on any methods you used (e.g., LogisticRegression, or any other algorithms).
-Results
-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-Machine Learning Model 1:
-Description of Model 1 Accuracy, Precision, and Recall scores.
+Predictions: Whether a loan will be low or high-risk.

+Stages: The analysis involved data processing, model selection, training, and evaluation.

+### The Logistic Regression Model Results:
+- Accuracy score: 99%
+- Precision: 84%
+- Recall of 94%

+This model achieves strong performance; however, this is influenced by the imbalanced dataset, where healthy loans (low-risk) significantly outnumber non-healthy loans (high-risk).
+As a result, the model is better at predicting healthy loan statuses than identifying non-healthy ones.

-Summary
+### Summary
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-Which one seems to perform best?
-How do you know it performs best?
-Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the 1's, or predict the 0's? )
-If you do not recommend any of the models, please justify your reasoning.
+The regression model performed well, achieving an accuracy of 99% with high precision and recall for both healthy (low-risk) and high-risk loans.
+The predictions for healthy loans indicate that the model accurately identifies all low-risk loans in the dataset.

+Based on these results, I recommend using logistic regression for credit risk analysis.
+Its strong performance metrics make it highly effective for distinguishing between low-risk and high-risk loans, demonstrating its suitability for this task.